thedmi/Equ/README.md

 Belt
 ====

-A very lightweight utility library for increased expressiveness.
-Provides concepts for immutable lists, maybes (optional values) and a very simple guard library.
+This is a very lightweight utility library that increases expressiveness of your programs.
+It provides concepts for immutable lists, maybes (optional values) and a very simple guard library.

 Also available as [nuget package](https://www.nuget.org/packages/Belt/).